Miltonly/Streets/Laking Terrace

 Which schools serve Laking Terrace?

-Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS; Catholic elementary is Our Lady of Fatima.
-Secondary catchment is Milton District HS (public) or Bishop P.F.
-Reding (Catholic).
+Public elementary students attend Irma Coulson PS or Tiger Jeet Singh PS, both a five-minute drive away.
+Catholic elementary draws to Our Lady of Fatima CES.
+Secondary students go to Milton District HS (public) or Bishop P.F.
+Reding Catholic SS (Catholic).

 How far is Laking Terrace from Toronto?

-The drive to Toronto via GO train takes about 74 minutes total, including a 14-minute drive to Milton GO Station and the train ride to Union.
+The drive to downtown Toronto via GO train takes about 74 minutes total, including the drive to Milton GO Station.
+By car, the 401 provides direct access to the city.

 What's the rental market like on Laking Terrace?